 What is irretrievable breakdown of marriage Florida?
 Florida Statute 61.052(1)(a-b) states that a final judgment for divorce / dissolution of marriage may be granted when there is proven mental incapacity of one of the parties, or when the marriage is “irretrievably broken”.
 An irretrievably broken marriage in Florida is a marriage where one spouse, or both spouses believe the marriage cannot be saved and should end.
-This is a broad standard, much like irreconcilable differences, where there is no one absolute definition.
+This is a broad standard, much like irreconcilable differences, where there isn’t one absolute definition.
 This nebulous standard leads to a lot of misunderstandings and confusion.
-Call the Jacobs Law Firm, divorce attorney Orlando, Orlando uncontested divorce attorney, and we will provide you with some guidance.
+Call the Jacobs Law Firm, divorce attorney Orlando, Orlando uncontested divorce attorney, and we will provide you with some guidance with your divorce.
 Dial 407-335-8113.

 What is Irretrievable Breakdown of Marriage Florida?